Lanboost/TModLoader_LansAutoJoinTeam/README.md

 # Lanboosts Auto Join Team for Terraria (TModLoader)
- Automatically joins the red team whenever you play terraria, perfect for lazy people!
+Automatically joins a team whenever you play terraria, perfect for lazy people!

+Which team to join can be changed in config for each client (Default red).

 # Change log: